Rekseto/VMotion/README.md

 # VMotion
-This is simple CMS for Blogs powered by Node.js (with express.js).
+This is simple CMS for Blog creation.